6th Antiaircraft Artillery Division of Air Force (People's Republic of China)

 On July 1, 1956, the division was transferred under the 1st Air Defense Force Corps' control.

 In May 1957, the 522nd AAA Regiment was transferred to the 106th Anti-Aircraft Artillery Division's control, the 507th AAA Regiment was transferred to the 101st Anti-Aircraft Artillery Division's control, and the 321st Radar Regiment detached from the division to directly subordinated to the Air Defense Force of Nanjing Military Region.

-The now-stripped-up division headquarters moved to Shenyang, Liaoning and was transferred to the People's Liberation Army Air Force in June 1957.
+The division's headquarters was moved to Shenyang, Liaoning and was transferred to the People's Liberation Army Air Force in June 1957.